vb-consulting/Norm.net/Documentation/fundamentals/read-mappings.md

 order: 2
 nextUrl: /docs/fundamentals/advanced-mappings/
 nextTitle: Advanced Mappings
-prevUrl: /docs/fundamentals/read-method/
+prevUrl: /docs/fundamentals/non-generic-read/
-prevTitle: Read Method
+prevTitle: Non-Generic Read Method
 ---

-## Mappings
+### Read Mappings

 There are also a few different types of mappings To .NET types, such as: